 Environmental justice is a fundamental right that should extend beyond color or race.
 We all equally deserve access to a clean environment for us to enjoy, and for our children to grow up in without any undue risks to their health.

 If you suffered environmental injustice, contact us.
 We will hear you out, take your concerns seriously, and together look for a solution.
-We can discuss any options that you might have to hold a responsible party to account for any harm that you or your family, or indeed your entire community, may have suffered.
+We can discuss any options you might have to hold a responsible party to account for any harm that you, your family, or your entire community, may have suffered.